 - Reporting and Optimization.
 Gather and record data about critical aspects of your customer service operations.
 Get reports about workload, turnaround time, and resolution time can be.
 These metrics give a quick perspective to managers and can be analyzed to optimize future performance.

 Once you have your helpdesk software in place, it’s time to consider which additional support apps will help you provide the excellent customer service that online shoppers demand.

 To cover all your bases, you’ll need your customer service software to do many different things and to reach customers wherever they are.
 Not only that, your software should be able to help you identify when the same customer messages you on more than one customer service channel.
 Here are four main categories to consider:

 Email support software

-• They must not forget to reply to any one customer’s query.
+- They must not forget to reply to an individual customer’s query.